1,000+ Opportunities

 Unallowable expenses as defined in 2 CFR200 Subpart E-Cost Principles Prime Time Family Reading Voices of the First Peoples

-Based on current listing details, eligibility includes: Delaware nonprofit 501(c)(3) organizations, K-12 schools, colleges, universities, museums, historical societies, libraries, state/local government agencies, and community or religious groups.
-Organizations must have a UEI# and align with Delaware Humanities' Four Core Themes.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Delaware nonprofit 501(c)(3) organizations; K-12 schools, colleges, universities; museums, historical societies, libraries; state/local government agencies; professional or social organizations; community or religious g….
+Confirm the full requirements in the official notice before applying.